moneroexamples/private-testnet/README.md

 ## Step 1: Create testnet wallets

-Each of the nodes will have corresponding wallet.
-Thus we create them first.
+Each of the nodes will have a corresponding wallet.
+Thus we create the wallets first.
 I assume that the wallets will be called `wallet_01.bin`, `wallet_02.bin` and `wallet_03.bin`.
-Also, I assume the wallets will be located in `~/testnet` folder.
+Also, I assume that the wallets will be located in `~/testnet` folder.

 Create the `~/testnet` folder and go into it: